vanessadiehl/agentify-bench/README.md

 - Multi-turn consistency: Maintaining semantic understanding when context changes
 - Structural reasoning: Extracting entities and relationships, not relying on surface patterns.

-AgentifyBench tests all three by evaluating agents' ability to extract CRM entities (Account, Contact, Case, Property, Event, Interaction) and link to relationships from legal cases descriptions across 3 conversion turns in order to test true semantic eval.
+AgentifyBench tests all three by evaluating agents' ability to extract CRM entities (Account, Contact, Case, Property, Event, Interaction) and link to relationships from legal case descriptions across 3 conversation turns to test true semantic eval.

 ## The Problem
 While LLM-based agents are increasingly capable of extracting raw information, their precision remains a challenge.